k5cents/models-markets/README.md

 outcomes.

-Markets can be used as alternative method of generating similarly probabalistic views of election outcomes.
-Markets utlize the economic forces of price discovery and risk aversion to overcome the implicit bias of self-interested traders.
+Markets can be used as alternative method of generating similarly probabilistic views of election outcomes.
+Markets utilize the economic forces of price discovery and risk aversion to overcome the implicit bias of self-interested traders.